SymbioticEDA/MARLANN/arch.md

 SetLBP/AddLBP/SetSBP/AddSBP/SetCBP/AddCBP are the same opcode.
 ARG selects the operation.

 - SetLBP (OPCODE=0, ARG=1): Set the load base pointer to the specified value.
 The two LSB bits of MEM-ADDR must be zero.

 - AddLBP (OPCODE=0, ARG=9): Add MEM-ADDR to the load base pointer.
+The two LSB bits of MEM-ADDR must be zero.

-- SetSBP (OPCODE=0, ARG=2): Set the store base pointer to the specified value.
+- SetSBP (OPCODE=0, ARG=2): Set the store base pointer to MEM-ADDR.

-- AddSBP (OPCODE=0, ARG=10): Add the specified value to the store base pointer.
+- AddSBP (OPCODE=0, ARG=10): Add the MEM-ADDR to the store base pointer.

-- SetCBP (OPCODE=0, ARG=4): Set the coefficient base pointer to the specified value.
+- SetCBP (OPCODE=0, ARG=4): Set the coefficient base pointer to MEM-ADDR.

-- AddCBP (OPCODE=0, ARG=12): Add the specified value to the coefficient base pointer.
+- AddCBP (OPCODE=0, ARG=12): Add MEM-ADDR to the coefficient base pointer.

 - Store (OPCODE=1): Right-shift accumulator by the amount specified in ARG, saturate it to a signed 8-bit value, and store the result to main memory at the given